 LIGHT & LIFE :: A WORKSHOP

-But there are lots of workshops out there to teach the technicalities, both online and in camera stores, and from other photographers. you don't have to look far to learn how to use your DSLR.
+There are lots of workshops available out there to teach the technicalities, both online and in camera stores, and from other photographers.
+You probably don't have to look far to learn how to use your DSLR.

-That is what i hope to offer to you in this workshop.
-I want to invite you to sit in my living room around my wood stove on a crisp autumn day.
+That is what I hope to offer to you in this workshop.
+I want to invite you to sit in my living room (or perhaps on the deck, surrounded by trees) on a lovely early summer day.
 I want to offer you pastries and coffee while we sit down and have a conversation not just about the technicalities of DSLR use, but also about our lives.
 I want to take time together to practice gratitude and noticing and light.

 Here's what the day will look like: